selabhvl/dat110public/week4/week4.md

 Open the two projects in Eclipse and run both the UDP and the TCP client-server example, make the two examples run.

-Study the implementation to to understand how network programming with sockets works.
+Study the implementation to understand how network programming with sockets works.

 ##### 5.2 (optional, you may also choose to just run the applications via the IDE)